dell-asm/dell-dell_powerconnect/docs/configuration_apply.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The Dell PowerConnect switch module uses Network Device functionality of Puppet to interact with the PowerConnect switch.
+The Dell PowerConnect switch module uses the Network Device functionality of Puppet to interact with the PowerConnect switches.

 # --------------------------------------------------------------------------
 #  Supported Functionality
 # --------------------------------------------------------------------------

-	- Apply Configuration Update on the Switch
+	- Apply Configuration Update on the switch

 # -------------------------------------------------------------------------